-Attending a pre-school setting on the site of the academy, does not give any priority within the oversubscription criteria for a place in the academy.
+Attending a nursery, or a pre-school setting on the site of the academy, does not give any priority within the oversubscription criteria for a place in the academy.

 Pupils who have EHCPs

 All students who have an Educational Health and Care Plan (EHCP) which names the school, will be offered a place.